-General Education Courses ACAD 101 ster Hours Critical Skills Principles of the Learning Academy 1 Writing and Critical Thinking Composition; Critical Reading, Thinking & Writing 6 WRIT 101, CRTW 201 Composition, Critical Reading, Timiking & Witting O Quantitative Skills MATH 201 Calculus I 4 Technology Met in major with CSCI 207 and 327 0 Oral Communication Met in major with CSCI 327 0 3 hours met in major CSCI 208 0 Logic/Language/Semiotics 3 QMTH 205 Applied Statistics I 3 Skills for Common Experience and Thinking 2 HMXP 102 (C- or better required) The Human Experience: Who Am I?
+General Education Courses Semes ster Hours ACAD 101 Principles of the Learning Academy 1 Critical Skills Writing and Critical Thinking WRIT 101, CRTW 201 Composition; Critical Reading, Thinking & Writing 6 Quantitative Skills MATH 201 Calculus I 4 Technology Met in major with CSCI 207 and 327 0 Oral Communication Met in major with CSCI 327 0 Logic/Language/Semiotics 3 hours met in major CSCI 208 0 QMTH 205 Applied Statistics I 3 Skills for Common Experience and Thinking HMXP 102 (C- or better required) The Human Experience: Who Am I?
 3 Global Perspectives See approved list, p.
-17 3 Historical Perspectives See approved list, p.
-17 3 Developing Critical Skills and Applying the < 04 Social Science See approved list, p.
-17; must have at least 2 designators 6-9 Humanities and Arts See approved list, p.
-17; must have at least 2 designators 6-9 Must have 15 hours within these two areas Natural Science PHYS 211/212 or CHEM 105, 106/108 8 Choose from the current catalog as follows 4 that is approved as a Natural Science course.
-Intensive Writing met in major with CSCI 327 0 Constitutional Requirement See approved list, p.
-17; may be met by other requiremen Subtotal 50-53 Additional Math and Science Requirements 11 MAED 200 Introduction to Mathematica 1 MATH 202 Calculus II 4 MATH 261 Foundations of Discrete Mathematics 3 A MATH course over 299 3 Computer Science Program Requirements 46 CSCI 207 Introduction to Computer Science I 4 CSCI 208 Introduction to Computer Science II 4 CSCI 211 Intro to Assembly Language and Comp Architecture 3 CSCI 271 Algorithm Analysis and Data Structures 3 CSCI 311 Computer Architecture and Organization 3 CSCI 327 Social Implications of Computing 3 CSCI 371 Theoretical Foundations 3 CSCI 411 Operating Systems 3 CSCI 431 Organization of Programming Languages 3 CSCI 475 Software Engineering I 3 CSCI 476 Software Engineering II 3 CSCI courses numbered above 299 (exclud- ing CSCI 514, max 3 hrs from combination of 471 and 491) 9 Choose two different courses from: CSCI 29 2 Students are required to complete the CSCI culmi nating assessment exam in the semester in which they graduate.
-This assessment exam is administered by the CSQM Department Chair.
+16 3 Historical Perspectives See approved list, p.
+16 3 Developing Critical Skills and Applying the - Social Science See approved list, p.
+16; must have at least 2 designators 6-9 Humanities and Arts See approved list, p.
+16; must have at least 2 designators 6-9 Must have 15 hours within these ty •••••• 0 9 Natural Science PHYS 211/212 or CHEM 105, 106/108 8 Choose from the current catalog as follow e.
+4 nor that is approved as a Natural Science course. - Intensive Writing met in major with CSCI 327 0 Constitutional Requirement See approved list, p.
+17; may be met by other requirement Subtotal see upproved hst, p.
+17, huy be nier by outer requirement 50-53 Additional Math and Science Requirements 11 MAED 200 Introduction to Mathematica 1 MATH 202 Calculus II 4 MATH 261 Foundations of Discrete Mathematics 3 A MATH course over 299 3 Computer Science Program Requirements 46 CSCI 207 Introduction to Computer Science I 4 CSCI 208 Introduction to Computer Science II 4 CSCI 211 Intro to Assembly Language and Comp Architecture 3 CSCI 271 Algorithm Analysis and Data Structures 3 CSCI 311 Computer Architecture and Organization 3 CSCI 327 Social Implications of Computing 3 CSCI 371 Theoretical Foundations 3 CSCI 411 Operating Systems 3 CSCI 431 Organization of Programming Languages 3 CSCI 475 Software Engineering I 3 CSCI 476 Software Engineering I 3 ing CSCI 514, max 3 hrs from combination of 471 and 491) 9 Choose two different courses from: CSCI 2 2 inating assessment exam in the semester in which they graduate. rating assessment exam in the semester in which they graduate.
+11113 assessment exam is administered by the Computer Science & Quantitative Methods Department Chair.

+Second Discipline (may count courses in other areas) Choose one of the following or a minor (other than CSCI):

+Information Systems: ACCT 280-281, 303 or 309; MGMT 321, and one of FINC 311, MKTG 380

+Physics and Mathematics: PHYS 301, and one of PHYS 315, 321, or 350; MATH 301 and 305

+Electives Total

-Second Discipline (may count courses in other areas) 0-24 Choose one of the following or a minor (other than CSCI): Information Systems: ACCT 280-281, 303 or 309; MGMT 321, and one of FINC 311, MKTG 380 Physics and Mathematics: PHYS 301, and one of PHYS 315, 321, or 350; MATH 301 and 305 Electives 0-17 Total 124 A cumulative 2.0 GPA or better is required on courses in the Computer Science Program Requirements.
-See pages 15-19 for additional degree requirements.
+A cumulative 2.0 GPA or better is required on courses in the Computer Science Program Requirements.
+See pages 16-18 for additional degree requirements.